 A BIT ABOUT ME

-The goal of ‘Re-worked’ is to redesign garments at the end of their lifecycle to reduce textile waste.
+The goal of ‘Re-worked’ is to redesign garments at the end of their lifecycle to make them more relevant and trendy so they will appeal to teens and young adults—and at the same time, reduce textile waste.
 By upcycling and reinventing previously worn clothing, 'Re-worked' is making a step towards increasing sustainability in the fashion industry.
-In addition, all of the scrap fabrics that I collected from our family business have been put to good use.
-Rather than heading to an incinerator, I have used them to design new garments as part of my line.
+Additionally, all of the scrap fabrics that I collected from our family business have been put to good use: rather than heading to an incinerator, I have used them to design new garments as part of my line.